hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-general-purpose.md

-# General Purpose Queries using &lt;query>
+# General Purpose Nitro Queries

-A General Purpose Query does not return a result set and is implemented using `<query>` tag.
-It may return optional count of rows.
+A General Purpose query does not return a result set and is implemented using `<query>` tag.
+Its only return may be an optional count of affected rows.

 Typically these correspond to `UPDATE`, `DELETE` SQL statements, but can actually include any valid SQL statement in the specific database such as `INSERT`, `CREATE`, `ALTER`, etc.

-Each `<query>` tag must included in a `<table>`, `<view>`, or `<dao>` tag.
+A `<query>` will be modeled as a DAO method and, therefore, must be included in a `<table>`, `<view>`, or `<dao>` tag.
 The corresponding DAO class exposes the `<query>` as a Java method.

 They are commonly used to perform changes in the database &mdash; by running tailored `UPDATE` or `DELETE` statements &mdash; but can actually run any valid SQL statement, including DML statements and stored procedures calls.

+## Examples

-For example, a typical DML query could look like:
+A typical DML query could look like:

 ```xml
 <query method="closeFullyPaidInvoices">